AndyLPK247/pycon-2020-web-app-testing/README.md

 *Hands-On Web App Test Automation* tutorial taught by [Andrew "Pandy" Knight](https://twitter.com/AutomationPanda) for [PyCon 2020](https://us.pycon.org/2020/).
-During the course, you will build a basic Web UI test automation solution using Python and Selenium WebDriver.
+During the tutorial, you will build a basic Web UI test automation solution using Python and Selenium WebDriver.
 Each section will add a new layer to the solution.
 Follow the instructions in this README to code the solution as you take each section.
 If you get stuck, refer to the example code in this repository for help.